ganeshthanga/microsoft-devops-workshop/2_kubernetes_aks/01_overview/06_k8s_primitives.md

 # Kubernetes Primitives

 If the previous pieces were the brain and nervous system, the primitives would be the language you use to communicate desired state.
-These are also referred to as Kubernetes "Objects" or "API Primitives"
+These are also referred to as Kubernetes "Objects" or "API Primitives".
+Generally, these are defined as yaml or json and can be put onto the cluster with `create` or `apply` kubectl operations.

 **Note:** Not every object or primitive is listed here, those that are included were picked as being the most useful to daily and weekly operations of an app team using K8s.